praveshmahto/FlightFinder/README.md

 ## Development Notes ##
 Specifications

-• The logic to fetch word count is written in Java and utilise the Spring Boot framework.
+• The logic to fetch word count is written in Java and utilise the Spring Boot framework. <br>
-•  A frontend interface(React) accepts a string(jumbled/straight) and return the number of instances of the word ("flight" is default) that can be formed.
+•  A frontend interface(React) accepts a string(jumbled/straight) and return the number of instances of the word ("flight" is default) that can be formed.<br>
-• The frontend communicates with a backend REST API.
+• The frontend communicates with a backend REST API.<br>
-• Only lower-case characters will be given as an input.Even if the user enters Uppercase, the UI converts into lowercase
+• Only lower-case characters will be given as an input.Even if the user enters Uppercase, the UI converts into lowercase. <br>
-• The string input textarea limits the user to enter maximum of 100 characters..
+• The string input textarea limits the user to enter maximum of 100 characters.<br>